 Therefore, you need to put the correct information on your profile that would interest your target audience.

-Below is the list of things that you should know that would improve your profile significantly, so that you can learn how to create a good LinkedIn profile.
+Below is the list of things that you should know that would improve your profile significantly, so that you can create a good LinkedIn profile.

 - What is a Linkedin Profile?

 - Why is it essential to have a Linkedin profile